-Buttigieg endorses Biden as moderate Democrats close ranks around former vice president
+Moderate Democrats close ranks as Buttigieg, Klobuchar endorse Biden

 Endorsements of the former vice president from elected officials and community leaders poured in on Monday.

 Backing from Ohio Democrats including Representative Marcia Fudge and former Cincinnati Mayor Mark Mallory added to endorsements from Senator Tim Kaine and state House of Delegates Majority Leader Charniele Herring of Virginia.

 In Colorado, Denver Mayor Michael Hancock has backed Biden.
 In California, Representative Gil Cisneros is supporting the former vice president.

 Reporting by Trevor Hunnicutt in Houston, Sharon Bernstein in Sacramento, California, and Jarrett Renshaw in Philadelphia; Additional reporting by Amanda Becker, Michael Martina, Tim Reid and Steve Holland; Writing by Amanda Becker and Sharon Bernstein; Editing by Scott Malone, Jonathan Oatis and Peter Cooney